ember-learn/guides-source/guides/v3.7.0/tutorial/subroutes.md

 ## Linking to a Specific Rental

-Now that we can load pages for individual rentals, we'll add a link (using the `link-to` helper) within our `rental-listing` component to navigate to individual pages.
+Now that we can load pages for individual rentals, we'll add a link (using the `link-to` helper) within our `RentalListing` component to navigate to individual pages.
 Here, the `link-to` helper takes the route name and the rental model object as arguments.
 When you pass an object as second argument into the `link-to` block helper, it will by default [serialize](https://www.emberjs.com/api/ember/release/classes/Route/methods/beforeModel?anchor=serialize) the object to the ID of the model into the URL.
 Alternately, you may just pass `rental.id` for clarity.